 This is a most uncomfortable phase to be in and I still remember what it felt like: high anxiety.
 It does not help that many Bible prophecy teachers out there who confirm that there is no pretrib rapture have no good answer for what the real escape plan is instead.
 So you're mostly on your own digging.

 Being in this phase is not so bad or costly as the other phases.
 The main drawback to it is that if you have no solid understanding of God's end time escape plan, you're likely to be in fear about the things you read in Revelation and elsewhere.
-Scared people write me all the time because they want to know what the Bible says to be safe (which is why I wrote my book).
-This fear is needless, and not what God intended us to stay in.
+I wrote my book because scared people who find my website write me all the time.
+They want to know what the Bible says they must do so they are their families will be safe through the end times.
+This fear is needless and not what God intended us to stay in

 At first, survivalism sounds like a very reasonable and responsible approach to the end times.
-If you don't know if God has a plan to save you or what it is yet, then you “ought” to do what you can to prepare, right?
+If you don't know that God has a plan to save you or what it is yet, then you “ought to do what you can to prepare," right?
 After all, "God helps those who helps themselves" (a saying that is not in the Bible, actually).
-Also, if the end times do not come in your lifetime, you still have valuable skills to call upon whenever you need them in natural disasters, storms, being stranded, shipwrecked, etc.
+Also, if the end time does not come in your lifetime, you still have valuable skills to call upon whenever you need them in natural disasters, storms, being stranded, shipwrecked, etc.